-The preparation process involves cooking the dried root in black beans or black soy beans and sometimes also wine.
-The black bean preparation method is similar to He Shou Wu and combining both together work well to build up the bodies Yin Jing.
-Rehmannia has been traditionally prepared in a tonic wine to bring out all of its tonic properties.
+The preparation process involves cooking the dried root in black soybeans and sometimes also wine.
+The black soybean preparation method is the same as He Shou Wu preparation and combining both together work well to build up the bodies Yin Jing.
+Rehmannia has been traditionally prepared in a tonic wine to bring out more of its tonic properties.

-Our rehmannia is cooked down in black soy beans before being extracted.
+Our rehmannia is cooked down in black soybeans and white wine before being extracted.